 Ideology and religion gently fold into one another from the sidelines of extreme left and right.
 Any intellectual making the claim that positives of belief, whether religion or ideology, outweigh the negatives, has a daunting task indeed to justify his contention – I’d say even an impossible one.
 The reason why Christians murder Muslims and Muslims kill Christians is the exact same reason as why Marxists exterminated the bourgeoisie and the Hutus macheted the Tutsis.
 Vermin, parasites, cockroaches, maggots, pigs, rats and other repulsive images were used by all regimes to label their victims.
 The rulers cleanse society of impurities.

 This is how the early American settlers justified the destruction of the First Peoples: partly with religion, (they like the animals had no soul), partly with words such as, “savages” “pagans” “heathens” and “infidels.”
 Although racism plays a large part, greed and exploitation also have a role, for instance, both the Turks and the Germans confiscated their victims’ possessions.
 This also has much to do with intolerance, and because Christianity, Islam and Marxism are themselves fiery closed-minded belief systems, they encourage genocide when the perfect confluence of events occurs, like the rise of the Young Turks in the sunset of the Ottoman Empire or the emboldened nationalism of the Christian Serbs in Bosnia after the dissolution of Yugoslavia.
 In Rwanda however, we see just naked intolerance for no rational reason at all, but only an artificial division created centuries ago as a device to divide and conquer Africa by white colonialists.
 What we also see is self-denial, such as after WW II, Germans refusing to admit they knew of the gas chambers, Russians denying the Gulag system of labor and the Sudanese ruling Arab Muslims denying their regime is practicing an openly racist policy of extermination.
 To this day Turkey is so insecure as a nation and as a people that they’ll not own what they did even against the irrefutable proof.
 Japan took decades before it apologized to China.
-Perhaps Barrack Obama should apologize for America’s institutionalized slavery.
+Barrack Obama apologized for America’s institutionalized slavery.
 Apologies are exceedingly important.
 Manners on the global stage make a better world.
+Native North American Indians deserve an apology as well.
+What was done to them in The West of Ameria was nothing less than genocide,

 Essentially only a few things can prevent the worst of homicide, genocide and democide: an independent uncorrupted judicial system and the empowerment of the individual or group being victimized, oppressed and demonized.
 Most importantly, being self-governed by a stable democracy with a large middle-class who holds the balance of power is the best protection.
 With democide, per capita – closed societies compared against democracies – there is no contest.
 Non-democratic governments commit almost all the crimes of democide.